- Better Choice

 Note: A minor portion is trawl-caught in a fishery based in WA’s Pilbara.
 Red emperor caught from this fishery would receive a red, ‘Say No’ rating due to ongoing dolphin deaths as bycatch.

 Red emperor is a tropical species found across northern Australia but fished and managed by different jurisdictions.
 The largest fishery for this species operates in WA, where they are mainly caught using line and fish traps in the Kimberley region.
-A stock assessment for the species was produced in 2015, which indicates that the fished stock is healthy.
+Recent and regularly updated stock assessments provide evidence that populations are around healthy levels, and that overfishing is unlikely to be occurring.

 Trap and line fishing are a relatively selective method of fishing, meaning that there is limited bycatch of other species.
 The only reports of interactions with threatened species are of potato cod recorded in a video camera recording taken around the traps, but no potato cod have been recorded within the fish traps.
 Impacts on marine habitat are also minimal.